Nipa404/CV/CV.md

 ## 🎯 About Me

-I'm a second-year IT student at Luovi with a passion for web development and backend technologies.
+I'm a second-year IT student at Luovi.
 I’m currently learning full-stack development and enjoy building web apps using Python and Flask.
 Looking to grow my skills and contribute to real-world projects.

 ---